lrq3000/openarena_engine_serversidedemos/README.md

 * save the minimum correct value for sv_democlients when recording: count the total number of clients (>= CS_ZOMBIE) per frame, and the highest number count will be the good number (or just look at the highest clientid reached since client slots are filled in ascending order).

 * entityShared_t, entityState_t and playerState_t could be normalized with the other functions to put in write functions and use a marker per entity instead of a marker for a whole lot of entities (but maybe this would require more space? but would maybe be better to read the demo, more coherent: one marker, one event).
+Because for now, these are the only functions that write ALL data for ALL entities at once, instead of one entity per call, and thus, these functions are managed in a special way compared to others.

 * team0 bug at demo start/end: when the server change sv_democlients and sv_maxclients, some data aren't copied over, or the gamecode is not notified of the change.
 Anyway, all my tries to fix that broke completely the engine (see SV_ChangeMaxClients() in sv_init.c if you want to give it a try).
 WORKAROUND: now the patch automatically force real clients to spectator, so this should not be an issue anymore (and in fact it happens when the gamecode thinks it's not a team-based gametype, so it makes the clients auto join in, but it's weird that sometimes it does the same thing when its >= GT_TEAM !).

-* NOT POSSIBLE (or already done): save all client_t (and clientState_t), player_t (and playerState_t), and gentity_t (sv.gentities) fields (and subfields) in demos.
+* NOT POSSIBLE: save all client_t (and clientState_t), player_t (and playerState_t), and gentity_t (sv.gentities) fields (and subfields) in demos.
 Advantage: theoretically 100% faitful demo.
 Cons: a big space hog and some fields should NOT be saved or they will cause a weird behaviour of the engine (such as netchan or download management fields). the best would be a polymorphic recursive function that would automatically read the specification of the object given or subobjects and automatically create the good fields, and when reading back the recording it would automatically know how to read the data based on the specification too).
 currently: only gentity_t->entityShared_t and gentity_t->entityState_t and playerState_t are recorded.
 Other fields (except health and speed) are NOT recorded (eg: gclient_s *client, gitem_t *item, etc..).
+Please note that we already save a maximum of data, in fact all the data that will ever be needed.
+But this is not generic (we pick each info we want), maybe it would be better to have a generic save function for the whole data structure, easily adaptable to any game that adds more data fields?

 * SendConsoleCommand save in demos (will record postgame data and teamtask) G_SEND_CONSOLE_COMMAND and reproduce with Cbuf_ExecuteText( args[1], VMA(2) ); - not a good idea because there are map_restart commands that may be catched, and we don't want that (and without this hook, the patch really works pretty well).